Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > **Dalvin Cook, Ceedee Lamb, DJ Moore, Allen Robinson**

 `One Liner`
-> Wins championship. "...Oh ya we should have a rile that if you win the championship you get first choice of draft slot"
+> Wins championship. "...Oh ya we should have a rule that if you win the championship you get first choice of draft slot"

 `Reasons for hope`
-> Hoping KC can settle on one running back, and that it's one of the ones I have.
+> Hoping KC can settle on one running back, and that it's one of the ones I have (**CEH, Isiah Pacheco**).

 `Reasons for worry`
-> Zero depth as all bench spots are occupied by people who will score zero points unless someone in front of them gets injured
+> Zero depth as all bench spots are occupied by people who will score zero points unless someone in front of them gets injured (**Alexander Mattison, Rachaad White, Isiah Pacheco, Samaje Perine**)

 `Sneaky Good Player`
 >  **Josh Palmer**, with rose colored glasses on, can be for the Chargers what Antonio Brown was for the Bucs.
 And ready to step into primetime if there were to be an injury to Keenan or BMW.